Shihan150/iloscar/README.md

 <br>

 ## Model description
-For the details of iLOSCAR, including the relevant processes, the physical meanings of parameters, model structure and derivation of equations, please refer to our paper (in preparation) and [Zeebe, 2012, GMD](https://gmd.copernicus.org/articles/5/149/2012/).
+For the details of iLOSCAR, including the relevant processes, the physical meanings of parameters, model structure, and derivation of equations, please refer to our paper (in preparation) and [Zeebe, 2012, GMD](https://gmd.copernicus.org/articles/5/149/2012/).

 ### Model functions
 * Forward model